-Singapore solicitor, Javern Sim examines why it is important for newly divorced people to review their wills.
+We examine why it is important for newly divorced people to review their wills.

 Failing to update a will after the conclusion of the divorce can lead to terrible consequences for your loved ones.
 It is common for married people to appoint each other as Executors and leave everything to the survivor on the first death.

-Furthermore, your spouse will continue to have first right to apply for the grant of letters of administration to deal with your properties after your death.
+Furthermore, your spouse will continue to have the first right to apply for the grant of letters of administration to deal with your properties after your death.
 The only way to circumvent this is via a Will.

 If you wish to leave your assets to your chosen beneficiaries, it is important to leave a Will or make sure you update your existing one to accommodate to your new circumstances, before you commence divorce proceedings.

 You should always have a Will because you decide who the beneficiaries of your estate are.
-If you have a new partner but not married, he or she will receive nothing unless you include them in your Will.
+If you have a new partner but not married, he or she may receive nothing unless you include them in your Will.